johnfactotum/foliate/README.md

 🚧️ This is the work-in-progress GTK 4 branch.

-⚠️ Currently, it does NOT save reading progress or annotations.
+⚠️ Currently, it saves annotations, but not reading progress or bookmarks.

 ## Installation